natcap/invest.users-guide/source/carbonstorage.rst

 Data Needs
 ==========

-This section outlines the specific data used by the model.
-See the Appendix for additional information on data sources and pre-processing.
-Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
-This will help with file type, folder structure and table formatting.
-Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

 - **Current land use/land cover** (required): Raster of LULC for each pixel, where each unique integer represents a different class. *All values in this raster MUST have corresponding entries in the Carbon Pools table.*

 - **Current Landcover Calendar Year** (required for sequestration): The year depicted by the Current LULC map, for use in economic valuation.